On the physics potential to study the gluon content of proton and deuteron at NICA SPD: Gluon probes at NICA SPD

 \subsection{Charmonium production}

-From the experimental point of view, for considered energies, hadronic production of charmonia seems to be particularly suited to access gluon content in hadrons.
-Production of prompt $J/\psi$-mesons looks most attractive, since the corresponding cross-section is experimentally known to be significant.
-A large data set of $J/\psi\to\mu^+ \mu^-$ ($BF=0.06$) events is accumulated in beam-dump experiments with proton and pion beams at $\sqrt{s}$ close to 20 GeV.
+From the experimental point of view, for the SPD energy range, the hadronic production of charmonia seems to be particularly suited to access gluon content in hadrons due to the clean signal from $J/\psi\to\mu^+\mu^-$ decay ($BF=0.06$).
+The production of prompt $J/\psi$-mesons looks most attractive, since the corresponding cross section is experimentally known to be significant.
+A large data set of $J/\psi\to\mu^+ \mu^-$ events is accumulated in beam-dump experiments (where only a muon pair is detected) with proton and pion beams at $\sqrt{s}$ close to 20 GeV.
 However $J/\psi$-meson is not the cleanest probe of the proton structure, since a significant fraction of $J/\psi$-mesons observed in hadronic collisions is produced indirectly through decays of $\chi_{cJ}$ and $\psi(2S)$ (the so-called feed-down contribution).
-The feed-down fraction is $p_T$ and collision-system-dependent, varying from $20\%$ ~\cite{Abt:2008ed} in $pA$ to $\sim 40\%$ in $pp$-collisions~\cite{Adare:2011vq} (see the detailed discussion in Ref.~\cite{Lansberg:2019adr}), and modeling of this contribution introduces additional uncertainties in theoretical calculations.
-Hence, to provide additional constraints to production models, it is important to study production of $\chi_{cJ}$ and $\psi(2S)$ separately, through their decays $\chi_{cJ}\to \gamma J/\psi$ ($BF=0.014$, $0.343$ and $0.19$ for $J=0,1$ and 2) and $\psi(2S)\to\mu^+ \mu^-$ ($BF=0.08$).
+The feed-down fraction is $p_T$ and collision-system-dependent, it varies between $20\%$ ~\cite{Abt:2008ed} in $pA$ and $\sim 40\%$ in $pp$-collisions~\cite{Adare:2011vq} (see the detailed discussion in Ref.~\cite{Lansberg:2019adr}).
+Accounting for this contribution introduces additional uncertainties into the theoretical calculations of inclusive $J/\psi$ cross-sections.
+Hence, to provide additional constraints to production models, it is important to study production of $\chi_{cJ}$ and $\psi(2S)$ separately, through their decays $\chi_{cJ}\to \gamma J/\psi$ ($BF=0.014$, $0.343$ and $0.19$ for $J=0,1$ and 2) and $\psi(2S)\to J/\psi\ \pi^+ \pi^-$ ($BF=0.347$).
 The latter state is of special interest, because it is essentially free from feed-down contamination from higher charmonium states, due to the proximity of $D^0\overline{D}^0$-threshold.
-However, the separation of the $\chi_{c0,1,2}$ signals is a challenging experimental task due to the small mass difference between the states and low energy resolution of the electromagnetic calorimeters for soft photons.
-The measurement of $\eta_c$-meson production cross-section at SPD NICA, using $\eta_c\to p\bar{p}$ decay-mode ($BF=1.45\times 10^{-3}$) is also under discussion, but might be challenging.
+However, the separation of the $\chi_{c0,1,2}$ signals is a challenging experimental task due to the small mass difference between the states, which requires good energy resolution of the electromagnetic calorimeters for soft photons.
+The measurement of $\eta_c$-meson production cross-section at SPD NICA, using $\eta_c\to p\bar{p}$ decay mode ($BF=1.45\times 10^{-3}$) is also under discussion, but might be challenging.

 Besides, the task of accessing gluon distributions using heavy quarkonia is rather challenging also from the theoretical point of view.
 The heavy quark-antiquark pair couples directly to gluons from initial-state hadrons (Fig.~\ref{fig:diagrams-gg}(a)) and its production can be perturbatively calculated, because the hard scale of the process is limited from below by the heavy quark mass, providing the direct access to polarized and unpolarized gluon distributions.
 However, the process of the transition of the heavy quark-antiquark pair into a physical bound-state is presently not well understood~\cite{Lansberg:2019adr,Andronic:2015wma,Brambilla:2010cs,Lansberg:2006dh} and can become a source of significant theoretical uncertainties.
 We review modern status of the theory of quarkonium production in more detail in Sec.~\ref{quarkonia_th} to explain the latter point.